 - Working with a manufacturer that doesn’t even have the right engineering competencies

 Many companies have come to us after getting frustrated by a bad-fit supplier.
 And we noticed that this original error was usually at the source of many other problems:

 - Excessive confidence in one supplier, and lack of a backup supplier, which becomes a huge problem when the current relationship needs to be ended (as I will cover later).
 For anything but a small project, cultivating a backup is important.
 Even if you don’t get 100% production-ready, they should be at least halfway there.

-- Ignorance of the wide gap between R&D (a few prototypes of the product made with components from random suppliers) and NPI (a certified product, ready tooling, ready production processes, ready testing stations, and qualified suppliers).
+- Ignorance of the wide gap between R&D (a few prototypes of the product made with components from random suppliers) and NPI (a certified product, ready tooling, ready production processes, ready testing stations, qualified suppliers, and the ability to transition from product development to mass production smoothly).
 Since it is ignored, it is overlooked… even though bridging this gap might take 6 months of hard work!!

 - Since the buyer has no realistic vision of what it will take to get to a successful (i.e. mostly problem-free) mass production run, they make three serious mistakes: